 Do you have a domestic fire alarm?
-Fire and smoke alarm regulations will be changed to ensure all homes have the highest level of protection following the Grenfell Tower tragedy.
+Fire and smoke alarm regulations are changing to ensure all homes have the highest level of protection following the Grenfell Tower tragedy.

 Regulation changes for Fire and Smoke alarms set out for all homes in Scotland to ensure the upmost protection levels are in place following on from the tragedy at Grenfell Tower.